Dale Jarrett: 1992–1999

-Despite the win, Jarrett left Wood Brothers to drive the No. 18 Interstate Batteries-sponsored Chevrolet for the fledgling Joe Gibbs Racing team.
-In their first year of competition, Jarrett had two Top 5 finishes but dropped to 19th in points.
+Despite the win, Jarrett left Wood Brothers to drive the No. 18 Interstate Batteries Chevrolet for the fledgling Joe Gibbs Racing team.
+In their first year of competition, Jarrett had two top-five finishes but dropped to nineteenth in points.
 In 1993, Jarrett won the Daytona 500 after battling Dale Earnhardt (commonly referred to as "The Dale and Dale Show").
-While Jarrett did not win again that season, he had a total of 13 Top 5's and finished fourth in the final standings.
+While Jarrett did not win again that season, he had a total of thirteen top-fives and finished fourth in the final standings.
 During the spring race at Bristol, Jarrett threw his helmet at the No. 90 car of Bobby Hillin Jr. who crashed Jarrett while he had been lapped.
 The next season, Jarrett won the Mello Yello 500, but chose to step down from the Gibbs organization at the end of the season.

-Jarrett signed to drive for Robert Yates in 1995, piloting the No. 28 Texaco-sponsored Ford in place of an injured Ernie Irvan at the Winston Cup level.
+Jarrett signed to drive for Robert Yates in 1995, piloting the No. 28 Texaco Ford in place of an injured Ernie Irvan at the Winston Cup level.
 His Busch Series team also made the switch to Ford as well.
 With engines provided by Yates and sponsorship from Mac Tools, Jarrett scored four Busch Series wins during the season.
 However, only three of the wins counted.
 His win at Michigan was disqualified due to an unapproved engine part.